generaxion/axio-starter/README.md

  * `endpoint.php` – queryable API endpoint
  * `cpt-{name}.php` and `tax-{name}.php` – registering data types

-If module includes for example multiple components, you do need to name them better but other than that the directory already "namespaces" the files so there is no need to repeat module's name very much.
+If module includes for example multiple components, you do need to name them better but other than that the directory already "namespaces" the files so there is no need to repeat module name.

 #### Avoid excessive subdirectories